polterguy/cronos/README.md

 Using these three algebraic operations, you can easily answer questions such as the following

 * _"When is both Bob and Alice busy?"_ - AND/INTERSECTION of Alice's and Bob's calendar activities
-* _"When is either Alice or Bob at work?"_ - OR/UNION of Alice's and Bob's calendar activities
+* _"When is either Alice or Bob busy?"_ - OR/UNION of Alice's and Bob's calendar activities
-* _"When is neither of Alice and Boby at work?"_ - NOT/INVERSE of the UNION of Alice's and Bob's calendar activities
+* _"When is neither of Alice and Boby busy?"_ - NOT/INVERSE of the UNION of Alice's and Bob's calendar activities
 * Etc ...

-This makes calculus with dates and calendars fairly simple, and makes your code for doing such calculations easily understood.
+This makes _"calculus"_ with dates and date ranges fairly simple, and makes your code for doing such calculations easily understood.
 Below is an example of working code, assuming you implement the missing `GetCalendar` method.

 ```csharp
 /*